hellloxiaotian/hellloxiaotian.github.io/index.md

 - **2021-07:** Recruiting excellent master students for 2022, RA students and undergraduates joins my group, which is a joint guidance by the CityU, Harbin Institute of Technology, Center South University and Northwestern Polytechnical University.
 Also, my email is chunweitian@163.com or chunweitian@nwpu.edu.cn.

 ## News (消息)
+- **2021-08:** I am invited as an associate editor （AE） by the *International Journal of Image and Graphics*.
+- **2021-08:** An invention patent is authorized by China.
 - **2021-08:** I am invited as a PC by the ACAIT 2021.
 - **2021-07:** [Attention-guided CNN for image denoising](https://www.sciencedirect.com/science/article/abs/pii/S0893608019304241) is rated as the most cited paper on the homepage by the [Neural Networks](https://www.journals.elsevier.com/neural-networks/most-cited-articles).
 - **2021-07:** Codes of [DudeNet](https://github.com/hellloxiaotian/DudeNet) and [ACNet](https://github.com/hellloxiaotian/ACNet) are released by the [GitHub](https://github.com/hellloxiaotian).